 Outgoing messages are sent from the brain along the motor pathways to activate the muscles of the body.
-The neurones that make up these pathways are called motor neurones.
+The neurons that make up these pathways are called motor neurons.

 Incoming messages sent from the senses back to the spinal cord and brain come along the sensory pathways.
-These are called sensory neurones.
+These are called sensory neurons.

 How brain injury affects the nervous system